-I recently enjoyed a pleasant outdoor date night driving with my husband through what is known as Shady Valley here in Tennessee.
-Adjacent to Damascus, Virginia and located in Cherokee National Forest in Johnson County is a man made tunnel known as Backbone Rock.
-Hiking Backbone Rock is a fun and easy hike for nearly all skill levels.
+Adjacent to Damascus, Virginia, and located in Cherokee National Forest in Johnson County is a man-made tunnel known as Backbone Rock.
+In this hiking resource guide, we’ll talk about why the shortest tunnel in the world is a fun and easy hike for nearly all skill levels.

 We only had a short time, so we parked to the left of the road just before passing under Backbone Rock.
 We quickly located the staircase located behind the parking area and began our climb to the top.